2022 Murree snowstorm: Rescue operations

 On Friday night, Chief Traffic Officer Taimoor Khan announced that all traffic into Murree was now banned.

 On Saturday, 8 January, the government deployed military forces to assist in rescue efforts.

-Work is underway to remove the vehicles stuck in the snow.
-Five infantry platoons of the Pakistan Army, Frontier Corps, and Rangers have also been called for rescue operations.
+Work was done to remove the vehicles stuck in the snow.
+Five infantry platoons of the Pakistan Army, Frontier Corps, and Rangers were also called for rescue operations.

-Meanwhile, the Khyber Pakhtunkwa Integrated Tourism Development Project (KITE) announced on Saturday that Galiyat would be completely closed to tourists for the next two days.
+Meanwhile, the Khyber Pakhtunkhwa Integrated Tourism Development Project (KITE) announced on Saturday that Galiyat would be completely closed to tourists for the next two days.

 Over Saturday night over 700 vehicles were pulled out from the snow and stranded tourists were taken to safety at one of five military-run relief camps, where they were given medication and warm food.
 By 10:30 pm on Sunday, military authorities reported that all stranded motorists had been gotten to safety, while army engineers and troops continued to work on clearing snow off from roads in the area.
 Engineers had already cleared the Murree Expressway.

 Punjab Chief Minister Usman Buzdar chaired a meeting at Gharial on Sunday, which formed a committee to investigate which government departments had been responsible for the disaster.
 Buzdar promised "impartial action" toward the responsible parties and announced that there would be 17.6 million Rs. in compensation paid to the families of the deceased.
 He also directed officials to take action against the hotels that had engaged in price gouging during the snowstorm.
 The meeting also announced that Murree would be made into a separate district within Punjab, with two new police stations, and that two new parking plazas would be installed in the busiest areas of Murree.

 The Pakistan Telecommunication Authority announced that people in the area with no mobile balance would be given extended free calls; they also instructed operators to keep backup power supply to make sure the telecommunication needs of people stranded could be met.

 Roads remained closed on Monday.
 People in Murree still lacked electricity and drinking water; the Pakistan Water and Power Development Authority (WAPDA) sent people to restore the electricity supply but was unsuccessful due to lingering extreme weather.

 The district administration has issued instructions that locals should not leave their homes at night and ambulance services, security vehicles and firefighters have been asked to remain alert.